Why Garage Door Installation is not a DIY Task

 There is no doubt that the main reason why do-it-yourselfers prefer to install garage doors alone is to save money.
 But do they really save money with DIY new garage door installation?
 Which are the risks with such DIY tasks?
 And why should they be left to professionals only?

-In order to understand the significance of leaving such tasks to garage door repair pros, consider the matter from another perspective.
+To understand the significance of leaving such tasks to garage door repair pros, consider the matter from another perspective.
 By installing a new garage door, you want to:

 - Make your home exterior more beautiful